 What can government and industry do?

-PFAS have been produced, used, and disposed of essentially without regulation for the last half-century, but federal, state, and local governments have begun to take action.
+PFAS have been produced, used, and disposed of essentially without regulation for the last half-century, but retailers and federal, state, and local governments have begun to take action.

 - In 2018, Congress passed the Federal Aviation Administration (FAA) Reauthorization Act with an amendment to allow commercial aircraft manufacturers and the 533 U.S. commercial airports to opt out of using PFAS-containing foam by 2021.

-- In 2018, the Washington State Legislature passed two new laws, banning PFAS in food packaging and banning sales of PFAS-containing firefighting foam, and New York adopted a procurement policy requiring food service containers and wrappers bought by the state to be free of intentionally added PFAS.
+- In 2018, the Washington State Legislature passed two new laws, banning PFAS in food packaging and banning sales of PFAS-containing firefighting foam.
 In 2019, Maine passed a law banning PFAS and other chemicals in food packaging and Colorado passed a law that bans sales of PFAS-containing firefighting foam.
+In 2020, New York passed a law banning PFAS in food packaging, building on the procurement policy the state adopted in 2018 requiring food service containers and wrappers bought by the state to be free of intentionally added PFAS.

 - Washington State published an interim Chemical Action Plan in 2018 and is continuing a process to address all sources of PFAS exposure.
 In 2019, the Washington State Legislature passed The Pollution Prevention for Our Future Act, giving the state authority to regulate chemicals, including all PFAS, in consumer products beyond food packaging and firefighting foam.